mhinz/vim-halo/README.md

 Make the current line blink in a given interval using timers.
 Idea stolen from
 @[justinmk](https://github.com/justinmk).

 Works with Neovim and Vim with the `+timers` feature compiled in.
-Neovim.

 ## To be done